 #1 A reformed thug

-Eikichi Onizuka used to be a legendary and feared street criminal. he’s tall with bleached hair, he has piercings and an impressive physique, not a guy you’d want to mess with.
+Eikichi Onizuka used to be a legendary and feared street criminal.
+He’s a tall lad with bleached hair, he has piercings and an impressive physique; not the kind of guy you’d want to mess with.
 He also has an aggressive streak and short temper, but he is looking to change that.

 #2 The worst class

-Fitting for a former criminal, the classes Onizuka gets to teach are filled with “students” that aren’t exactly law-abiding either.
-Bullies and delinquents run rampant and none of them are taking kindly to the newest teacher.
+Fittingly for a former criminal, the classes Onizuka gets to teach are filled with “students” that aren’t exactly law-abiding either.
+Bullies and delinquents run rampant and none of them are taking kindly to their newest teacher.

 The extra-long first episode already deals with Onizuka having to return discipline to a class filled with aggressive troublemakers.
 After his internship, however, he moves on to a different class where the trouble the students are causing isn’t as immediately apparent or easily resolved.
-They are determined to discredit Onizuka and get him fired by any means necessary, even if that means getting him charged with crimes or actively trying to murder him and other teachers.
+They are determined to discredit Onizuka and get him fired by any means necessary, even if that means getting him charged with crimes or actively trying to murder him.

 #3 Extreme perspectives on bullying